hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

     + often used in musical production and game audio
   + properties
     + `threshold`: a k-rate AudioParam representing the decibel value above which the compression will start taking effect
-    + `knee`: a k-rate AudioParam containing a decibel value representing the range above the threshold where the curve smoothly transition tot the compressed portion
+    + `knee`: a k-rate AudioParam containing a decibel value representing the range above the threshold where the curve smoothly transition to the compressed portion
     + `ratio`: a k-rate AudioParam representing the amount of change, in dB, needed in the input for 1 dB change in the output
     + `attack`: a k-rate AudioParam representing the amount of time, in second, required to reduce the gain by 10 dB
     + `release`: a k-rate AudioParam representing the amount of time, in seconds, required to increase the gain by 10 dB
     + `reduction`: the amount of gain reduction currently applied by the compressor to the signal
   + sufficiently adding gain node to compress saturated sound
-  + properties of compressor mainly for musians, not going into detail here
+  + properties of compressor mainly for musicians, not going into detail here

 + Example: compressor node
   + HTML snippet